AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 Most of the time, in free play, time is not tracked at all.

 In combat, or other intense situations where seconds matter time, is tracked in 10 second Combat Rounds.
-See the Combat Rules for more details (Pg 10).
+See the [Combat Rules](/Rules/Combat) for more details.

 While exploring dungeons or other dangerous environments time is tracked in 10 minute Exploration Turns.
 Any time the rules of Brighter Worlds reference a 10 minute block of time, that's the same as saying 1 Turn (e.g. Rituals take a Turn to perform).
 “10 minutes” is used in the text rather than a Turn to reduce the up front vocabulary needed while reading.
 See [Dungeon Crawling](/Running/DungeonCrawling) for more details.